zwallen/Wallen_DAMethodCompare_2021/README.md

-This github repository houses source code used in the manuscript **Wallen, ZD.
-Comparison study of differential abundance testing methods using two large Parkinson disease gut microbiome datasets derived from 16S amplicon sequencing.**
+This github repository houses source code used in the manuscript **Wallen, Z.D.
+Comparison study of differential abundance testing methods using two large Parkinson disease gut microbiome datasets derived from 16S amplicon sequencing.
+BMC Bioinformatics 22, 265 (2021). https://doi.org/10.1186/s12859-021-04193-6.**

 The following README gives an overview of the overall structure of the repository, and important notes on how to run the scripts.